qiang5love1314/qiang5love1314.github.io/_pages/about.md

 layout: default
 title: news
 news:
 - "2025.11: 🎉🎉 Good news!
-I have been awarded a Research Performance Assessment Grant (Third Grade) of the China Postdoctoral Science Foundation ."
+I have been awarded a Research Performance Assessment Grant (Third Grade) of the China Postdoctoral Science Foundation."
 - "2025.10: 🎉🎉 Good news!
 A paper has been accepted by IEEE ICPADS (CCF C)."
 - "2025.10: I was selected as an Excellent Lead Lecturer for \"Data Structures\" at Beijing Jiaotong University."
 - "2025.9: 🎉🎉 Good news!
 A paper has been accepted by IEEE SmartIoT."